 It starts with seafood.
 Think oysters, lobsters, mussels, fresh produce from island farms, then puddings, cakes, warm fluffy doughnuts.
 In short, Prince Edward Island does food—and does it well.
 And in keeping with the island’s love of festivals, food is represented with a few of its own, including the International Shellfish Festival in September, and Fall Flavours, a nirvana of local preserves, beers, and overall eating frenzy.
 The beauty of the festival, too, is in the discovery, and in the process—the 150-plus events invite foodies to “Pick and Press” and to savor island flavors through informational and delicious workshops.
 It’s an ideal way to get a flavor (gratuitous pun) for the island.

 Places to sleep on the island run the gamut from campsites on the beach to plush hotels.
 The Dundee Arms is one of the latter, a gorgeous 1903 mansion in Charlottetown that also happens to swing on the greener side (from $150 per night).
 Of the same era is the Briarwood Inn, a homey 1911 heritage home equipped with free wi-fi, charming renovated cottages and a lodge on the verdant property (from $59.95 per night).
-Or for a truly unique experience, one might consider a farm vacation on Springwood farms, where packages (from $240 per night) get you lodging, meals, and time on the farm to participate in or observe hay “making,” sheep tending, and other farm chores.
-Or, you can simply relax on the farm swing.
 Whatever you choose, it’s a great way to recharge far away from the noise of the city.

 How to Get There: Taxis and several tour buses are available to take you from the Charlottetown Airport to your desired destination on the island.
-Acadian Bus Lines offers daily bus service from Moncton, New Brunswick to Borden-Carleton, Summerside and Charlottetown with connections available from most destinations in North America, and a number of companies offer shuttle services by van to and from Charlottetown (and selected other Island locations) and Halifax.
-These companies operate from various locations and on different schedules; contact each for details about their specific services.
+Take the Maritime Bus between Charlottetown (and selected other Island locations) and Halifax.
+(Maritime can also connect you to Fredericton).
 Once on the island, a car may be helpful, but there are plenty of opportunities for biking, hiking, and other means of getting around.